terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitHub.md

    ```

    *`A-VALID-PROJECT-ID`* must be an existing project you have access to.
 This is necessary because Terraform-validator needs to link resources to a valid Google Cloud Platform project.

+1. No violations and an output with `done` means the validation was successful.

 1. Run `terraform apply`.